twl8n/content-mgr-clj/README.md

 #### todo

+- 2021-03-01 Add a "build all" button.

+- 2021-03-01 Save and Edit button on edit_new_page to save and go to the edit content (item_search.html) Maybe also print some hints about what images path to use with mkdir.

 - 2021-02-27 Is machine.core a necessary requirement in core.clj?
 In state.clj?

 - 2021-02-12 Maybe strip all exif from jpeg images.
 Converting to pnm and back to jpeg should work.